-For more information, see Chapter 4, "Publishing the Scoring Model Files".
+For more information, see "Publishing the Scoring Model Files" on page 19.

-• Teradata compiles the .c and .h files and creates the scoring functions.
+6 Teradata compiles the .c and .h files and creates the scoring functions.
 The scoring functions are available to use in any SQL expression and to use, typically, wherever Teradata built-in functions are used.

-For more information, see Chapter 5, "Scoring Functions Inside the Teradata EDW".
+For more information, see "Scoring Functions Inside the Teradata EDW" on page 27.